Packet Capture Files

 tcpdump -i eth0 -s 65536 -w /tmp/netify.pcap host 192.168.4.100

-For smaller file sizes, the -s (--snapshot-length) should be set to 65536.
+The -s (--snapshot-length) should be set to 65536 for smaller file sizes.
 The Netify Agent does not need anything beyond this limit for DPI analysis.
 Also, feel free to limit the capture to a specific host, port, or any other network filter expression supported by tcpdump.
 To see some bandwidth statistics, please run the capture for at least 60 seconds.

 Running Netifyd on Capture Files

-Once you have a PCAP capture file, you should copy it to the host with netifyd installed.
-You can then run the network analysis with debug enabled:
+Once you have a PCAP capture file, copy it to the host with netifyd installed.
+You can then run the network analysis with debugging enabled:

 # Requires Netify 5 or higher netifyd -d -v -t -r -I /tmp/netify.pcap

 You should see network traffic flows, along with occasional summary updates.
-The -r flag (replay mode) means the processing is running with the same timeline as the capture file.
+The -r flag (replay mode) means the processing runs with the same timeline as the capture file.
 Without the -r flag, the processing is done right away.
 You should see output on your screen similar to the following: